co-operating-systems/PhD/UseCases/UseCases.md

 ### Client Auth logic

-The client on seing the rule `<https://bob.name/2023/04/party>` needs to first find out if one of those WebIDs refer to its Principal.
+The client on seeing the rule `<https://bob.name/2023/04/party>` needs to first find out if one of those WebIDs refers to its Principal.
 If yes, then it must find which `WWW-Authenticate` methods it can use.
-So if the server states `WWW-Authenticate: HttpSig` and the webid contains a link to the public key, then the client use HttpSig.
+So if the server states `WWW-Authenticate: HttpSig` and the WebId contains a link to the public key, then the client can use HttpSig.

-But now we have a problem: the client needs to let the server know that the key is tied to that webid.
-There are a number of scenarios.
+But now we have a problem: the client needs to let the server know that the key is tied to that WebId.
+There are several scenarios.

 1. The WebID doc links to the key in the same document
    ```Turtle